Azad Gomantak Dal: Key activities

 AGD members carried out several attacks against Portuguese installations.
-Among their significant operations was an attempt in July 1947 to seize the Fazenda (Portuguese treasury) in Mapusa.
-The organization also played a crucial role in the 1954 Liberation of Dadra and Nagar Haveli, contributing to the takeover of the enclave from Portuguese control.
+Among their significant operations was an attempt in July 1947 to seize the Fazenda (Portuguese treasury) in Mapuça.
+The organization also actively participated in the 1954 Indian annexation of Dadra and Nagar Haveli, contributing to the takeover of the enclave from Portuguese government.

-On 31 July 1954, volunteers of the AGD, accompanied by some volunteers of Jana Sangh, made their way into Nagar Haveli and liberated Nairoli.
-On 2 August, AGD volunteers captured 155 Portuguese soldiers, freed Silvassa and hoisted the Indian flag there.
-On 11 August, AGD volunteers captured Khandel, ending the Liberation of Dadra and Nagar Haveli.
+On 31 July 1954, volunteers of the AGD, accompanied by some volunteers of Jana Sangh, made their way into Nagar Haveli and captured Nairoli.
+On 2 August, AGD volunteers captured Silvassa and 155 Portuguese soldiers, and hoisted the Indian flag there.
+On 11 August, AGD volunteers captured Khandel, ending the independence of Dadra and Nagar Haveli.

+On 18 February 1955, Bala Raya Mapari from Assonora was tortured to death while imprisoned at the Mapusa police station.
+A member of the AGD, he is considered as the first martyr of the later phase of the independence movement.

-During the period leading up to Operation Vijay, AGD fighters engaged in skirmishes with Portuguese forces and facilitated Indian intelligence efforts in the region.
-Despite their contributions, the AGD's role was downplayed in official accounts following Goa’s integration into India.
+During the Goan independence movement, AGD fighters engaged in skirmishes with Portuguese forces and facilitated Indian intelligence efforts in the region.
+Despite their contributions, the AGD's role was downplayed in official accounts following the Indian annexation of Goa.

+Raids and sabotage

+Between January and May 1955, the AGD executed several raids on police stations and military outposts to seize weapons and ammunition.
+Notable operations included: